Mmaycon/basic_scripts_bioinformatics/DNAmet_co-correlation_MostVariableFeatures/README.md

 ## Load GSC DNAmet matrix - I collected them from the GEO database (GSE109330 and GSE119774)

 #Obs: You should process those IDAT files, get beta-values, and then transform beta-values into M-values in order to get the DNAmet matrix below
+#M-values are better for this 'most variable feature'.
+They don't get too much perturbation compared to beta-values.

 ```r
 DNAmatrix = readRDS('./loads/67_GSC_Mvalue_DNAmet_matrix_GSE109330_GSE119774.rds')